One of the most iconic things about being British is having a British passport. – Brandon Lewis (Immigration minister)

 The reaction of British citizens, in pro-EU Facebook groups, is also predictable, and reflects the fact that, for people who voted remain, and for those who would have – had they been able to – salt has been thrown on an already painful wound.
 It is bad enough having to accept the decision of the referendum.
 Now, they are about to acquire an item that will hurt their feelings, for a long time to come, every time they pass through immigration control, at an airport.
 Of course, for the Brexit hardliners, this won’t matter at all.
 I would be really interested to know, out of all those who voted for Brexit, how many have never had a passport to travel abroad.
 Quite a few, I suspect.

 Some will say that the colour and format of a passport are not important.
 As long as the UK passport contains a sufficient number of pages, for all the visas that UK citizens will require after Brexit, it serves its purpose.
 Those of us who are dual-nationals can also use a second passport, probably issued by an EU member state.
 I will certainly not hesitate to let my UK passport expire in 2023, and can rely on my French passport, for travelling.
 But even for me, the disappearance of an item that reminds me of a country that still remains deeply entrenched in my psyche, and is an integral part of who I am, will be hard to fully accept.
-I have always had a British passport, and, as a child who still loves his cruel father, I still love my fatherland.
+I have always had a British passport, and, as a child who still loves his cruel father, I still love the UK.

 Brandon Lewis is certainly right in saying that a passport goes a long way into identifying who you are.
 Maybe he should have also taken into account that, for all UK citizens who consider themselves as – or are – EU citizens, part of their identity was defined by the Burgundy colour of the passport, together with the two words, “European Union”.
 Getting rid of one is bad enough.
 Getting rid of both, is nothing short of being cruel.